phpDocumentor/phpDocumentor/docs/manual/for-users/validating-documentation-in-your-code.rst

 ..
 WARNING::

-    DocBlox will only report issues on files that it actually parses.
-If a file has already been processed before, and thus DocBlox does an incremental pass over your source code, no errors will be reported for that file.
+    phpDocumentor will only report issues on files that it actually parses.
+If a file has already been processed before, and thus phpDocumentor does an incremental pass over your source code, no errors will be reported for that file.

 ..
 NOTE::

-    You can force DocBlox to do a complete re-parse of the source code (and thus mention any found issue) by using the ``--force`` argument.
+    You can force phpDocumentor to do a complete re-parse of the source code (and thus mention any found issue) by using the ``--force`` argument.

 In the Intermediate Structure File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-DocBlox will trace these issues during parsing and store them in the
+phpDocumentor will trace these issues during parsing and store them in the
 :term:`Intermediate Structure File` as *Parser markers* with the file where
 they occur.